mifansLA/mi/_pages/afh.md

 {% include adsense1.html %}

 So how do services like [Android File Host](https://androidfilehost.com/) do it?
 And why do they do it?
-I interviewed the members of the **Android File Host** team to find out more here: (https://www.xda-developers.com/androidfilehost-interview/){: rel="nofollow external"}
+I interviewed the members of the **Android File Host** team to find out more in "File Hosting and You: An Inside Look at Android File Host" from [here](https://www.xda-developers.com/androidfilehost-interview/){: rel="nofollow external"}

 ### Where Is Your File?